 Locals speak Amaro, a language in Bolivia.
 I encountered some old people in Isla del Sol who couldn’t speak Spanish.
 It was kind of surprising because Spanish is the official language of the country.
-At that time, carnival was getting closer.
+At that time, the carnival was getting closer.
 This festivity was celebrated in South America.
 People would wear local costumes called pollera (long and wide skirt) and dance to typical Bolivian songs.

-I totally recommend travelers in Bolivia to visit Isla del Sol.
+I totally recommend travellers in Bolivia to visit Isla del Sol.
 You only need to take a boat from Copacabana.
 Before you go and leave Copacabana, get the things you might need in your stay in Isla del Sol since people there live with the basic things only.
-Once you get in Isla del Sol, you can either stay in Northern or Southern part.
+Once you get in Isla del Sol, you can either stay in the Northern or Southern part.
 I personally recommend that you stay in both but if you really need to just choose one, well, many people like to stay in the Northern part of this island.

 Cartagena Jason from Mint Habits

 If you’re thinking of visiting South America, you may want to start in Colombia, specifically Cartagena!
 Cartagena was my first experience in Colombia and I couldn’t have been happier.
-This is a port city with a ton of history, old buildings, churches, squares, and it is one of the most colorful cities I’ve ever been in.
-Not only is it incredibly hard to take a bad photo here, it’s also incredibly hard to have a hard time.
+This is a port city with a ton of history, old buildings, churches, squares, and it is one of the most colourful cities I’ve ever been in.
+Not only is it incredibly hard to take a bad photo here, but it’s also incredibly hard to have a hard time.

 Also, venture out of the walled city to Bocagrande – where all the high rise buildings are.
 This area is like the Miami of Cartagena, except a lot cheaper.
 You can nab a luxury hotel stay for a fraction of what it would cost in a place like Miami – with the South American lifestyle to boot!
 Cartagena is a touristy city so prices aren’t as cheap as other parts of Colombia, but it’s not expensive either.
 I personally recommend staying inside the walled city (old city) for the charm factor.
-It’s very easy to get out of the walled city with a cheap cabs that are everywhere.
+It’s very easy to get out of the walled city with cheap cabs that are everywhere.
 You’ll love it here.
 Do it up!

 San Andres island by Hannah from Adventure Travel Family

-Nestled in the Caribbean sea off the coast of Nicaragua, San Andrés island is paradise found.
+Nestled in the Caribbean Sea off the coast of Nicaragua, San Andrés island is paradise found.
 Across the ten square miles of white sand and palm trees, three languages are spoken- Creole, Spanish and English.

-Appropriately shaped like a sea horse, San Andrés is ideal for those wanting to practice snorkelling or diving, with crystal clear waters that are home to diverse marine life.
-The island connects to the third largest barrier reef in the world, and is UNESCO Biosphere reserve with stingrays and barracuda among the creatures in the coral.
+Appropriately shaped like a seahorse, San Andrés is ideal for those wanting to practice snorkelling or diving, with crystal clear waters that are home to diverse marine life.
+The island connects to the third-largest barrier reef in the world and is UNESCO Biosphere reserve with stingrays and barracuda among the creatures in the coral.

 Liveaboard boats are a popular way to experience the island with its diving and snorkelling opportunities, or why not splash out on a luxury hotel such as the Porta di Mare just steps from the beach.
 Budget hostels and hotels are also available, with rooms from around £25 per night.